Can You Take Sudafed and NyQuil Together? – Is NyQuil Covered by Insurance?

 Is it Safe to Take NyQuil And Sudafed?

 Although there are no known adverse interactions between the two, Sudafed is a stimulant that will likely keep you awake.
-NyQuil won’t hurt, but debatable whether it will tire you out after the Sudafed.
+NyQuil won’t hurt, but it is debatable whether it will tire you out after the Sudafed.
 If you take NyQuil and Sudafed simultaneously, the stimulant effect of Sudafed will compete with the antihistamine’s drowsy effect.
-The results are unexpected and unpleasant; you could feel energized, tired, or somewhere between, but nothing too dangerous.
+The unexpected and unpleasant results; you could feel energized, tired, or somewhere between, but nothing too dangerous.

 Is NyQuil the Same as Sudafed?

-No, Nyquil is not entirely the same as the Sudafed.
-Nyquil Cold & Flu (acetaminophen, dextromethorphan, and doxylamine) helps clear sinuses.
-Sudafed Pe (Phenylephrine) is an effective treatment for a stuffy nose.
+No, Nyquil is not entirely the same as Sudafed.
+Nyquil Cold & Flu (acetaminophen, dextromethorphan, and doxylamine) helps clear sinuses, while Sudafed Pe (Phenylephrine) is an effective treatment for a stuffy nose.

-Pseudoephedrine relieves the pain and pressure of a stuffy nose and sinuses resulting from infection such as flu or common cold and other respiratory disorders (such as hay fever, allergies, bronchitis).
+Pseudoephedrine relieves the pain and pressure of a stuffy nose and sinuses resulting from flu, common cold infection, and other respiratory disorders (such as hay fever, allergies, and bronchitis).
 NyQuil is an over-the-counter medicine used for sneezing, headache, sore throat, runny nose, minor aches and pains, fever, and cough, among the nocturnal symptoms of the typical cold and flu.

 Does Sudafed or NyQuil Work Better?

-Determining the signs and symptoms of a patient is the key to finding out whether NyQuil works better than Sudafed or if the latter is a more effective medicine.
-A comparison is provided below to decide which best suits a patient’s needs.
+Determining a patient’s signs and symptoms is the key to determining whether NyQuil works better than Sudafed or if the latter is a more effective medicine.
+Below is a comparison to help you decide which best suits a patient’s needs.

-Sudafed Pe (Phenylephrine) helps to clear your sinuses.
-It is an effective treatment for a stuffy nose.
-It’s not as effective as pseudoephedrine (Sudafed), but it has fewer adverse effects.
+Sudafed Pe (Phenylephrine) helps clear sinuses and is an effective treatment for a stuffy nose.
+It’s not as effective as pseudoephedrine (Sudafed) but has fewer adverse effects.

 Sudafed Pe Upsides